rasawillette/RW-SE450-JPaint/jpaint/README.md

 2. Implement a 6th Design Pattern

 **Additional Polygon shapes:**
-- Classes:
+- Classes: ChooseExtraCreditDialog, ExtraCredit, ExtraCreditPolygon, ApplicationState, DialogProvider, PaintCanvas, EventName, Component, JPaintController
-- Interfaces:
+- Interfaces: IApplicationState, IDialogProvider
-- On the GUI:
+- On the GUI: Unable to get an EC button to show on the canvas menu bar, but other than that this works and will produce a 5-sided polygon (logic is based on drawing the triangle polygon).
+I didn't get around to including the 9 other additional number of polygon sides, this will only show a 5-sided polygon.

 Design Patterns cont.:
 6. **Null Object**